chandeshpatwari/oneuidebloat/README.md

-# android-oneui-fix
+# android-ouneui-fix
-debloat and tweak Samsung One 5.1
+debloat and tweak one ui 5.1